VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/options.md

 | `theme` | Grafana's `theme` object. |

-To learn more about parameters you can log them in the Browser Console:
+To learn more about parameters, you can log them in the Browser Console:

 ```javascript
 console.log(data, theme, echartsInstance, echarts, replaceVariables, locationService);